litus-ai/classy/docs/docs/getting-started/structured-configs/changing-config.md

 :::tip

-Having to enter the configuration folder, open the yaml file, edit the desired field and start the run every time can be a bit of a nuisance, especially if you then have to revert your changes if you get worse results.
-To avoid this, for simple modifications, you can use the *-c* option of classy train, to provide Hydra CLI overrides on params.
+Having to enter the configuration folder, open the yaml file, edit the desired field and start the run every time can be a bit of a nuisance.
+Rather, you can use the *-c* option of classy train, to provide Hydra CLI overrides on params.
 For instance, to change the fine tuning strategy, ```classy train ... -c model.fine_tune=False```.

 :::

 ## Writing a new config

-Similarly, if you want to write a new config, perhaps specifying a new super-cool model, you just need to specify what to instantiate
-(the *\_target\_* param) and how (the other params) to instantiate it:
+Similarly, if you want to write a new config, perhaps specifying a new super-cool model, you just need to specify what (the *\_target\_* param) and how (the other params) to instantiate it:

 ```yaml title="configurations/model/model-new.yaml"